cyrill-martin/kmapper.com/sites/_en/data-and-information-architecture.md

 image: circles_en_lato-1-color.png
 ---

-After the first project phase you will know the strategy and goals of your project.
+After the first phase you will know the strategy and goals of your project.
 Together, we will develop a fitting architecture to present and share your data and information:

 - based on your strategy and goals
 - adapted to the needs of your users